 A knife or multi tool is really helpful for just about anything, and could really get you out a pickle in the wilderness if need be.

 During peak summer the mosquitos are out to play and can really ruin a fun night around the campfire.
-May be worth putting a small bottle on your hiking packing list.
+It may is worth putting a small bottle on your hiking packing list.

 Banff Packing List Extras